-We have audited the accompanying financial statements of the business type activities and the fiduciary activities of the State University of Iowa, Iowa City, Iowa, (University of Iowa) and its aggregate discretely presented component units as of and for the years ended June 30, 2023 and 2022, and the related Notes to Financial Statements, which collectively comprise the University of Iowa's basic financial statements listed in the table of contents.
+We have audited the financial statements of the business type activities and the fiduciary activities of the State University of Iowa, Iowa City, Iowa, (University of Iowa) and its aggregate discretely presented component units as of and for the years ended June 30, 2024 and 2023, and the related Notes to Financial Statements, which collectively comprise the University of Iowa's basic financial statements listed in the table of contents.

-In our opinion, based on our audit and the reports of the other auditors, the accompanying financial statements referred to above present fairly, in all material respects, the respective financial position of the business type activities and the fiduciary activities of the University of Iowa and its discretely presented component units as of June 30, 2023 and 2022, and the respective changes in financial position, and where applicable, cash flows thereof for the years ended June 30, 2023 and 2022 in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, based on our audit and the reports of the other auditors, the accompanying financial statements referred to above present fairly, in all material respects, the respective financial position of the business type activities and the fiduciary activities of the University of Iowa and its discretely presented component units as of June 30, 2024 and 2023, and the respective changes in financial position, and where applicable, cash flows thereof for the years ended June 30, 2024 and 2023 in accordance with accounting principles generally accepted in the United States of America.

-We did not audit the discretely presented component units, the University of Iowa Center for Advancement and Affiliate and the University of Iowa Health System, discussed in Note 1, which represent 98.3% and 1.2%, respectively, of the assets and 90.5% and 7.9%, respectively, of the revenues of the discretely presented component units.
+We did not audit the discretely presented component units, the University of Iowa Center for Advancement and Affiliate and the University of Iowa Health System, discussed in Note 1, which represent 98.1% and 1.4%, respectively, of the assets and 90.8% and 7.4%, respectively, of the revenues of the discretely presented component units.
 Those financial statements were audited by other auditors whose reports have been furnished to us, and our opinion, insofar as it relates to those financial statements, is based solely on the reports of the other auditors.

-Basis for Our Opinion
+Basis for Our Opinions

 We conducted our audit in accordance with auditing standards generally accepted in the United States of America (GAAS) and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States.
-Our responsibilities under those standards are further described in the Auditor's Responsibilities for the Audit of Financial Statements section of our report.
-We are required to be independent of the University of Iowa and to meet our other ethical responsibilities, in accordance with the relevant ethical requirements relating to our audit.
-We believe the audit evidence we have obtained is sufficient and appropriate to provide a basis for our audit opinion.
+Our responsibilities under those standards are further described in the Auditor's Responsibilities for the Audit of the Financial Statements section of our report.
+We are required to be independent of the University of Iowa, and to meet our other ethical responsibilities, in accordance with the relevant ethical requirements relating to our audit.
+We believe the audit evidence we have obtained is sufficient and appropriate to provide a basis for our audit opinions.
 The financial statements of the University of Iowa Center for Advancement and Affiliate were not audited in accordance with Government Auditing Standards.